Eqbal Ahmad: Early life and education

 Ahmad spent a year studying American history at Occidental College.

 Eqbal Ahmad was born in the village of Irki in the Bihar and Orissa Province of British India in 1933, to a family of Indian Muslim landowners.
 When he was a young boy, his father was murdered over a land dispute in his presence.
 During the partition of India in 1947, he and his elder brother migrated to Pakistan on foot.
 During the journey, Ahmad lost contact with his family in New Delhi and fled to Lahore carrying a gun.

 Ahmad graduated from Lahore's Forman Christian College in 1951 with a degree in economics.
 After serving briefly as an army officer, he enrolled at Occidental College in California in 1957, as a Rotary Fellow.
 In 1958, he went to Princeton University, where he studied political science and Middle Eastern history until earning his PhD in 1965.

 During his time at Princeton, Ahmad travelled to Tunisia and Algeria as part of his doctoral dissertation.
 In Algiers, he supported the Algerian Revolution, leading to his subsequent arrest in France.
 Ahmad went on to teach at the University of Illinois and at Cornell University until 1968.
 During this time, Ahmad also became a prominent fellow of the anti-war Institute for Policy Studies.

 His vocal support of Palestinian rights during the 1967 war led to his isolation within the academic community, causing him to leave Cornell.
 From 1968 to 1972, he worked as a fellow at the University of Chicago.
 During this time, Ahmad became a prominent activist opposing the Vietnam War, which lead to his being charged as part of the Harrisburg Seven in January 1971.
 After the trial Ahmad was acquitted of all charges in 1972.
 He moved to Amsterdam in 1973.
 In 1974, he founded and directed the Transnational Institute, until 1975.
 In 1982, he moved back to the United States and joined Hampshire College as a tenured professor and taught there until becoming Professor Emeritus in 1997.

 In 1990, he began splitting his time between Islamabad and Amherst and also began writing for Dawn, and worked unsuccessfully to establish a liberal arts college named after Ibn Khaldun in Islamabad.
 Ahmad was one of the most prominent left-wing academics in both Pakistan and the United States.
-His legacy is that of strong opposition to militarism, bureaucracy, nuclear arms and ideological rigidity, while a strongly supporting democracy and self-determination.
+His legacy is that of strong opposition to militarism, bureaucracy, nuclear arms and ideological rigidity, while also strongly supporting democracy and self-determination.
 Even though a little-known figure within Pakistan, Ahmad's legacy in intellectual circles is strong both within the country and outside it.